enanomapper/tutorials/RRegrs/RRegrs.md

 5.14	Remove correlated features

 This function is based on scale functions from caret and corrplot packages.
-It has several param-eters as input: ds = dataset frame, fDet = flag for details (TRUE/FALSE), cutoff= correlation cut o↵(ex: 0.9), outFileName = file name with the corrected dataset (it could include the path).
+It has several param-eters as input: ds = dataset frame, fDet = flag for details (TRUE/FALSE), cutoff= correlation cut o↵(ex: 0.9), outFileName = file name with the corrected dataset (it could include the path).*

-13

 > # Remove  t h e  c o r r e l a t e d  columns => ds . new = new

 > # ( as  d a t a  frame )  and  r e b u i l d  t h e  new  d a t a  frame